rodolfocarobene/qudit_simulations/scripts/readme.md

 ## Files Description:

+### 1. `primitives.py`

+Collection of gates and matrices required for ququart simulations (not a notebook).

-### 1. `qiskit_evolve.py`
+### 2. `qiskit_evolve.py`

 This Python script demonstrates the simulation of Fermi-Hubbard evolution using Qiskit.
-It includes:

-- Implementation of the Fermi-Hubbard model evolution using Qiskit.
-- Visualization of evolution dynamics using matplotlib.
-- Example usage showcasing the evolution process.

-### 2. `ququart.py`
+### 3. `ququart.py`

 This Python script showcases Ququart simulation using Cirq.
 It includes:

-- Definition of primitives and gates for ququart simulation using Cirq.
-- Implementation of evolution dynamics for ququart system.
+- Implementation of evolution dynamics for ququart system using decomposed (through OSD) gates.
-- Visualization of evolution dynamics using matplotlib.
+- Implementation of evolution dynamics for ququart system using exponential of gamma matrices.

-- Example usage demonstrating the evolution process.
+### 3. `comparison_OSD.py`

+Comparison between evolution operators composed from exponential gamma matrices ("exact") and decomposed gates.
+Since the decomposition is not exact this could explain some differences.

 ## General Information: